-America World is Hague accredited and currently has children in India in need of forever families.
+America World is Hague accredited India adoption agency and currently has children in India in need of forever families.

 Waiting Children Available for Adoption: Children with minor to moderate medical needs of any age or healthy children or sibling sets over the age of six.
-Per CARA, India’s adoption authority, healthy children under the age of six are not available for adoption to foreign families.
+Per the Central Adoption Resource Authority (CARA), India’s adoption authority, healthy children under the age of six are not available for adoption to foreign families.
 While OCI and NRI clients are eligible to adopt a healthy young child, wait time is unknown and potentially long.

 These are general guidelines, please contact our India staff to learn more at email@example.com.